Israel Emergency Campaign Resources

 Lone Soldiers

-• The Jewish Agency through its program called WINGS is providing support and counseling for lone soldier Olim.
+• The Jewish Agency through its program called WINGS is providing support and counseling for lone soldier olim.
 This is a network of 2,200 lone soldiers currently in the IDF.

 Amigour